 JM: No, I didn't; it was the opposite.
 I went into the making of the record as almost a personal necessity.
-I had done my autobiography in 2016.
-In 2017 I was promoting it doing a book tour around the United States, and when that was done, I really needed to make music anyway.
-During that time, the world changed in a big way with the political situation, and I found that I needed to go into the studio on my own at first to play the guitar and make some tracks and arrange some songs almost as an escape or a sanctuary.
-In a way, I needed to do what I did as a teenager, almost just to be by myself and get away from what I thought was a problematic outside world that I couldn't really relate to.
+I did my autobiography in 2016.
+In 2017 I was promoting it doing a book tour around the United States, and when that was done, I needed to make music anyway.
+During that time, the World changed in a big way with the political situation, and I found that I needed to go into the studio on my own at first to play the guitar and make some tracks and arrange some songs almost as an escape or a sanctuary.
+In a way, I needed to do what I did as a teenager, almost just to be by myself and get away from what I thought was a problematic outside world that I couldn't relate to.
 Because I'm a songwriter, tinkering with guitars and sitting around with machines usually turns into songs.
 I got about four or five songs into it, and I realised that there was a narrative building with the lyrics and an atmosphere in the music, and I started to get a record in my sights then.
 Pretty much all the songs are led by emotion rather than the kind of record I should make, so it's very intuitive, and maybe that's why it's gone down so well, I don't know, but there's something in it.

 I read Call the Comet was a hard record to make.
 Why was it harder to make than you're first two records, The Messenger and Playland?

 JM: It was harder because I was pretty burnt out going into it from doing all the autobiography publicity.
 When I was doing all the promotion for the book, I was asked about whether writing the book was cathartic or if it left me drained, or anything like that, and I didn't think it did, but funnily enough, the promotion of it left me exhausted, and I was feeling a little bit like some product.
-In fact, I found the mainstream media very evasive, and they naturally just wanted to harp on about the past.
-So I went in the studio somewhat like a sanctuary really, and I brought some emotional baggage with me, but maybe it was just a time in my life where I was feeling emotional, and the cultural situation really didn't help; perhaps I was picking up on an awful lot of that.
+I found the mainstream media very evasive, and they naturally just wanted to harp on about the past.
+So I went in the studio somewhat like a sanctuary really, and I brought some emotional baggage with me, but maybe it was just a time in my life when I was feeling emotional, and the cultural situation didn't help; perhaps I was picking up on an awful lot of that.
 Maybe I was taking on some of the feelings that were going on in my country and America.

-Does writing lyrics come easily to you?
+Does writing lyrics come quickly to you?

 JM: Yeah, I did.
 I mentally prepared myself for it.
 I started it the week after I finished touring for three years, so there was no break - I went from one into another.
 I knew it was a task, and I knew it would take some getting into, so I wrote for five or six hours minimum every day until I had to have a day off or until it stopped being productive or something in my life got in the way.
 And that continued for about nine months which was pretty quick from start to finish considering I had not done it before, but I'd still be doing it now if I hadn't rolled my sleeves up and got into it.
-I'm glad I've done it, but I don't know whether I would be in a rush to do it again, maybe in ten or fifteen years or something if I have the second part in me, I know.
-I’ll see if that happens.
-I’m glad I did it; it was an experience.
+I'm glad I've done it, but I don't know whether I would be in a rush to do it again, maybe in ten or fifteen years or something, if I have the second part in me, I know.
+I'll see if that happens.
+I'm glad I did it; it was an experience.

-I’ve always wanted to write a book, and I just got the offer for the autobiography a few years before, and I thought, "Well, ok, I’ll write about something I know, and I know about my own life."
+I've always wanted to write a book, and I just got the offer for the autobiography a few years before, and I thought, "Well, okay, I'll write about something I know, and I know about my own life."
 It was a good discipline; it helped me as a songwriter, I think, tremendously.

-JM: I always wanted to play the Ulster Hall as a boy because its a place that I had read about.
+JM: I always wanted to play the Ulster Hall as a boy because it's a place that I had read about.
 I knew Rory Gallagher had played there, and I was a big fan of his when I was a kid.
 The Ulster Hall is one of the mythical places for a band to play.
-The Smiths played there in 1984, and I seem to remember we were playing What Difference Does it Make? and I leaned into the crowd, and it was one of three occasions that I got pulled into the audience.
+The Smiths played there in 1984, and I seem to remember we were playing What Difference Does it Make?
+I leaned into the crowd, and it was one of three occasions that I got pulled into the audience.
 It was during a time when I used to wear beads, and I was wearing a set of beads that I had been carrying around with me for quite a long time without losing or leaving in a tour bus or airport or a rehearsal room.
-So the audience pulled me in, and I was ‘ruffed up with love' is probably the best way of putting it.
+So the audience pulled me in, and I was 'ruffed up with love' is probably the best way of putting it.
 It seemed like I was in there for a long, long time (Laughs), and when I came out and got pulled back on stage, I realised that my beads had gone.
 So I stopped wearing beads after that.
 I never found a necklace that could replace it.
-Thirty years later, I will be looking around the floor in the Ulster Hall in the morning to see if there are any of the beads still there.
+Thirty years later, I will be looking around the floor in the Ulster Hall in the morning to see if any of the beads are still there.

-Growing up reading the music press in the seventies, the Ulster Hall always sounded like a really vibey and special place, and when we put The Smiths together, we couldn't wait to get over there.
+Growing up reading the music press in the seventies, the Ulster Hall always sounded like a vibey and special place, and when we put The Smiths together, we couldn't wait to get over there.
 I know that not all bands wanted to go to Belfast, but it wasn't that way for us.
-We made that connection with Belfast very early in our career, and it has been a long time since I was there, but it’s one of those places where I feel like I get a really warm welcome.
-And I've got to say it's a real pleasure to see the city thriving and full of confidence having come through all kinds of stuff and it still feels like a musical city, maybe that’s to do with the fact that young people still want to go there to university.
-It’s got positive musical energy, I think, not really like anywhere else.
+We made that connection with Belfast very early in our career, and it has been a long time since I was there, but it's one of those places where I feel like I get a really warm welcome.
+And I've got to say it's an absolute pleasure to see the city thriving and full of confidence having come through all kinds of stuff, and it still feels like a musical city; maybe that's to do with the fact that young people still want to go there to university.
+It's got positive musical energy, I think, not really like anywhere else.

-Three albums in are you comfortable being centre stage as a solo artist now?
+Three albums in, are you comfortable being centre stage as a solo artist now?

 JM: I am, yeah, but I was from the off, to be honest, and that's not to say I was overly confident or took anything for granted.
 I had no idea how the solo records would be received, and I didn't know whether we would be playing in art galleries or festivals or touring or what.
 I just knew something had to be done because I believed in the songs.
 I thought The Messenger was a good collection of songs.
-I knew that I had a really good band to put together; however, with all of those boxes ticked for yourself, you don’t know how it’s going to be received, but it took off really well, and it’s just been this ongoing journey of probably eight years now.
+I knew that I had a really good band to put together; however, with all of those boxes ticked for yourself, you don't know how it's going to be received, but it took off well, and it's just been this ongoing journey of probably eight years now.

-I can’t really imagine myself going out and touring just as a backup guitar player at the moment because I’ve too many songs to write and I like leading the band.
-In my mind, it’s a continuation of something I started in my teenage years from before The Smiths and then when The Smiths started.
+I can't imagine myself going out and touring just as a backup guitar player at the moment because I've too many songs to write, and I like leading the band.
+In my mind, it's a continuation of something I started in my teenage years from before The Smiths and then when The Smiths started.
 Of course, I was more than happy to develop my role as the guitar player, songwriter and musician.

-You have collaborated with some great artists such as Noel Gallagher, Neil Finn and Hans Zimmer.
-Is there anyone you would like to work with that you haven’t yet?
+You have collaborated with great artists such as Noel Gallagher, Neil Finn and Hans Zimmer.
+Is there anyone you would like to work with that you haven't yet?

-JM: Right now, the path in front of my eyes is all about writing my own new songs.
-I’ve not really got any plans to work with anybody.
+JM: Right now, the path in front of my eyes is all about writing my new songs.
+I've not got any plans to work with anybody.
 I want to finish what I started with the actress Maxine Peake.
-That’s an interesting ongoing working relationship for me.
-I’m excited about doing more things with her - she’s an inspiration.
+That's an interesting ongoing working relationship for me.
+I'm excited about doing more things with her - she's an inspiration.

-You have written some classic guitar riffs over the years, are there any in particular that you are most proud of?
+You have written some classic guitar riffs over the years.
+Are there any in particular that you are most proud of?

-JM: Yeah, obviously How Soon is Now comes to mind, it has stood the test of time, and it’s a sound that is instantly recognisable as being me.
-Guitar players particularly love This Charming Man; I like the sound of that; it’s got a good energy to it.
+JM: Yeah, obviously How Soon is Now comes to mind, it has stood the test of time, and it's a sound that is instantly recognisable as being me.
+Guitar players particularly love This Charming Man; I like the sound of that; it's got a good energy to it.
 It kind of jumps out of the speakers when you hear it.
 I guess Some Girls Are Bigger Than Others is quite nice, which is very pretty, and it feels very personal to me.
-There’s a song I did with Modest Mouse called Dashboard.
+There's a song I did with Modest Mouse called Dashboard.
 I think it is a good one, that again is unique.
 I think The Messenger is a good riff, and Easy Money is a good one.
 One of the new songs that we play in the set called Jeopardy, which is a pretty cool riff – I always really enjoy playing it live.
-I’ve been fortunate that I’ve done some pretty good ones over the years.
+I've been fortunate that I've done some pretty good ones over the years.
 All of these feel that they have got my life and feelings in them.
-It always amazes me what you can do with a piece of wood and six bits of wire, you know.
+You know, it always amazes me what you can do with a piece of wood and six bits of Wire.